 If you are considering including direct lending within your portfolio, then diversifying your capital across different loans, loans types and lending platforms will help protect some of your money from downside risks should loans go bad and is an effective way to target good returns over the long term.

 The more you can spread your capital across different borrowers the more you are able to shrink the amount of risk you are exposed to.
 It is difficult to predict the performance of any loan, no matter how well a lending platform has assessed the loan application.
 For example, if you lend to just one borrower and the loan goes bad, you could lose all your investment.

 Spreading your money out across many loans could significantly reduce the amount of potential loss from loans that default.
-According to research from Peer-to-Peer Analysis firm 4th Way, the odds of losing money in a recession can be up to 10 times higher when lending to just one borrower on a Direct Lending (P2P lending) platform.
+According to research from peer to peer lending analysis firm 4th Way, the odds of losing money in a recession can be up to 10 times higher when lending to just one borrower on a Direct Lending (P2P lending) platform.
 4th Way applied international banking stress tests to several P2P platforms and found that when spreading capital across 100 loans, investors had just a 0.1% chance of losing 20% or more of their initial investment.

 A direct lending portfolio that includes 100+ loans is more likely to better protect capital against losses.
 Types of loans should also be a consideration.
 Limiting the number of unsecured loans and focusing on asset backed lending can further reduce your exposure to risk.

 Diversifying across different platforms

 In addition to spreading your capital across different loans and loan types, you may also want to consider diversifying across a variety of lending partners.
 This will not only help you reduce the risk of bad debt but will also help protect some of your capital should a platform fold.